MAkzent/hackButterflyDapp/README.md

 * OnlyOwner: Graduate student
 * OnlyOwner: Set program cost

-Here's some useful information to get know before getting started with the codebase
+Here's some useful information to know before getting started with the codebase

 * The Smart Contract is deployed on the Ethereum Ropsten Test Network
 * Owner: 0x4B8dc8d5A7d51c2FFE2A3C1f08DbFC884265967E